awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Lab_Guide.md

     * You optionally may review [the default values of this CloudFormation template here](Documentation/CFN_Parameters.md)

 1. Click the “Next” button.
-      * On the "Configure stack options" page, click the “Next” again
+      * On the "Configure stack options" page, click “Next” again
       * On the "Review DeployResiliencyWorkshop" page, scroll to the bottom and tick the checkbox “I acknowledge that AWS CloudFormation might create IAM resources.”
       * Click the “Create stack” button.
      ![CFNIamCapabilities](Images/CFNIamCapabilities.png)